 More recent newsletters will be uploaded about a year in arrears, so that current Study Group members have privileged access to current content.

-These are a few internet and other resources on Australian Goodeniaceae that might prove useful:
+These are a few internet and other resources on the Goodeniaceae that might prove useful.

 Most, if not all, of the following are out-of-print but may be available through municipal libraries.